Frederic-LM/Sort-Me-Down/README.md

 4.  **If the size or time has changed, the file is still being written to.
 Skip it for this run.**
 5. If the size and time are identical after the delay, it's "stale" (no longer being written) and safe to process.

-Your script **does not** currently have this "stale file" logic.
+Bangbang  **does not** currently have this "stale file" logic.
 It relies on the operating system's file locking.

-### Summary for Your Script
+### Summary

 | Feature | How it's Handled | Outcome |
 | :--- | :--- | :--- |